lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 ESG and Private Equity in 2022

-The private equity and investment space has become increasingly conscious of ESG concerns over the past decade, with legislation introduced across the EU, the US and the wider world in an attempt to enforce greater transparency in disclosures.
+The private equity and investment space has become increasingly conscious of ESG concerns over the past decade, and legislation is catching up.

 In this feature, Nathan Blatz discusses the current ESG and private equity landscape and what fund managers should be conscious of as we move through 2022.